What do the hearing test result categories mean?

 This is where it starts to get a little trickier as Category 2 can be either:

-• If their first test, someone who has some reductions in their hearing which are getting towards the lower end of what is acceptable for their age, but it is still a pass.
-No NIHL present.
+• If it is their first hearing test, they could be someone who has some reductions in their hearing which are getting towards the lower end of what is acceptable for their age, but it is still a pass.
+No NIHL can be present.

 • Or if their second or subsequent test, it can be someone who has good or even excellent hearing overall, but there are also some signs of noise damage present, but the testing is showing it to be stable and not deteriorating.